MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 # Monitor your connections

-To access and manage your Microsoft Graph connectors, you must be designated as a search administrator for your organization.
+To access and manage your Microsoft 365 Copilot connectors, you must be designated as a search administrator for your organization.
 Contact your administrator to assign you the search administrator role.

 ## Connection operations